laneslexicon/LexiconDatabase/README.md

 To get the newest database, download the latest release.

-The contents of the downloaded file are as follows (for release 1.0.5):
+The contents of the downloaded file are as follows (in this example,for release 1.0.5):
 ```
 Archive:  LexiconDatabase-1.0.5.zip
   Length     Date   Time    Name